How Gradient Boosting Works?

 High weight data points identify shortcomings.

-Gradients identify shortcoming.
+Gradients identify shortcomings.

 Gradient Boost dissects error components to bring in more explanation.